Skip to content

 2. Open any note and scan the top results.

-4. Drag 1-3 results into your current note to create links.
+4. Drag 1-3 results into your note to create links.

-5. Use Pause when you want a stable set of connections while you switch notes.
+5. Pause when you want stable context while you switch notes.

-1) Create links (fastest path from "relevant" to "connected")
+1) Drag to create links (fastest path to a better vault)

-Drag any result into an open note to create an Obsidian link.
+Drag any result into an open note to insert an Obsidian link.

 2) Preview before you commit (confirm relevance without losing flow)